 Medicare and hospice — how the benefit works

-When your sister says the words "hospice," something in your chest tightens.
+When your sister says the word "hospice," something in your chest tightens.
 Hospice sounds like giving up.
 It sounds like failure.
 It sounds like admitting that your parent is dying and there's nothing more to do.
-Everyone has different images of hospice—all of them somehow sad, all of them involving waiting.

 What hospice actually is, versus what people imagine it to be, are two different things.
 Hospice isn't about giving up.
 It's about changing the focus from fighting a disease that can't be won to making sure your parent is comfortable while they're still here.
 It's about honoring reality instead of pretending a cure is still possible when it isn't.

 Here's what most families don't know until it's too late: earlier hospice enrollment is better than late enrollment.
-People often wait until days or hours before death to enroll in hospice, thinking that enrolling sooner somehow means surrendering too early.
+According to the National Hospice and Palliative Care Organization, the median length of hospice service in the U.S. is just 18 days.
+That means half of all hospice patients receive fewer than three weeks of care.
+Many families enroll days or hours before death, thinking that enrolling sooner means surrendering too early.
 But earlier enrollment means your parent has more time with trained comfort care specialists.
-It means your parent has time to experience the benefit.
 It means your family has time to prepare and receive support.

-Hospice is a Medicare benefit, and it's completely covered.
+Hospice is a Medicare benefit, and it's covered completely.
 No deductible.
 No copays.
-All medications, all equipment, all support—all covered.
-This is one place where cost shouldn't be a barrier, but because people don't understand what's covered and when, many families miss this benefit entirely.
+All medications for comfort, all equipment, all support.
+CMS reports that over 1.7 million Medicare beneficiaries received hospice services in 2022.
+This is one place where cost should not be a barrier, but because people don't understand what's covered and when, many families miss this benefit entirely.

-For hospice to start, a doctor must certify that your parent has six months or fewer to live if the disease follows its typical course.
+For hospice to begin, a doctor must certify that your parent has six months or fewer to live if the disease follows its typical course.
 This certification isn't a death sentence.
 People sometimes live longer than predicted.
 Some people live much longer.
 But the six-month prediction is a threshold for Medicare coverage.
 If the doctor thinks your parent will be alive for several more years, hospice isn't appropriate yet.
+And if your parent lives beyond six months, hospice doesn't end automatically.
+The hospice team recertifies eligibility, and coverage continues as long as the criteria are met.

 Hospice starts with a conversation about goals.
 What matters to your parent now?
 Is it being at home?
 Is it having family nearby?
 Is it managing pain, or being alert enough to talk, or being able to do something specific one more time?
 The hospice team uses these goals to guide care decisions.
 If your parent wants to be home, they focus on home care.
 If your parent wants to be alert, they manage pain in ways that don't sedate too much.

 Enrolling in hospice doesn't mean your parent stops all treatment.
 It means treatment shifts.
 Your parent might still take medications, but only for comfort.
 If your parent is struggling to breathe, morphine helps.
 If your parent is anxious, an anti-anxiety medication helps.
-Your parent gets the same medications, but the purpose changes from "cure this" to "make this more comfortable."
+The purpose changes from "cure this" to "make this more comfortable."

 What Medicare Covers Under Hospice